Veggie Enchiladas with Mushrooms & Squash

 As an adult, I’ve switched up the enchilada game to include Chicken Enchiladas and Cheesy Corn & Avocado Enchiladas.
 Also, Creamy Sriracha Beef Enchiladas and even PUMPKIN Enchiladas!
 It might sound crazy, but it’s just so crazy it works!

 These Mushroom Squash Veggie Enchiladas are another example of how easy it is to make delicious vegetarian enchiladas.
 Simply simmer the homemade red sauce, sauté the veggies, then roll them up in corn tortillas and top them with cheese.

 If you’re really in a hurry, you can purchase a jar of pre-made red enchilada sauce.
-But I highly recommend spending an extra 10 minutes to make the flavorful homemade enchilada sauce if you can!
+But I highly recommend spending an extra time to make the flavorful homemade enchilada sauce if you can!

 Even when making your own sauce, it only takes 30 minutes of prep time to get these enchiladas in the oven.
 And in under an hour, dinner is on the table!
 Winner winner, veggie dinner!

 - Prepare the enchilada sauce.
 Just follow the link to my easy homemade sauce recipe.
 I promise, it’s worth the time to make your own sauce!

 - Prepare the veggie filling.

 - Heat olive oil in a large skillet over medium high heat.